 Treatments for prostate cancer can cause sexual difficulties.
-Or you may have side effects that make you feel less interested in having sex.
-These can include:
+You may have side effects that make having sex difficult or make you feel less interested in sex.

 We have included information about managing side effects in our information on individual treatments.
 As your side effects improve, you may feel more interested in having sex.

-If you are having sexual difficulties, there are different treatments and types of support to help you.
+If you are having sexual difficulties, there are different ED treatments to help you.